Nuvilly: Education

 In Nuvilly about 99 or (33.7%) of the population have completed non-mandatory upper secondary education, and 27 or (9.2%) have completed additional higher education (either university or a Fachhochschule).
 Of the 27 who completed tertiary schooling, 40.7% were Swiss men, 48.1% were Swiss women.

-The Canton of Fribourg school system provides one year of non-obligatory Kindergarten, followed by six years of Primary school.
-This is followed by three years of obligatory lower Secondary school where the students are separated according to ability and aptitude.
-Following the lower Secondary students may attend a three or four year optional upper Secondary school.
-The upper Secondary school is divided into gymnasium (university preparatory) and vocational programs.
-After they finish the upper Secondary program, students may choose to attend a Tertiary school or continue their apprenticeship.
+In the canton of Fribourg, compulsory education is divided into three cycles.
+Nuvilly is part of the cercle scolaire Les Montets / Nuvilly, which includes the localities of Aumont, Frasses, Granges de Vesin, Les Montets and Nuvilly.
+Only education for cycles 1 and 2 is provided in this cercle scolaire.
+As from 9th year (separation of students according to ability and aptitude), students must be schooled elsewhere.

 During the 2010–11 school year, there were a total of 43 students attending 2 classes in Nuvilly.
 A total of 71 students from the municipality attended any school, either in the municipality or outside of it.
 There were no kindergarten classes in the municipality, but 7 students attended kindergarten in a neighboring municipality.
 The municipality had 2 primary classes and 43 students.
 During the same year, there were no lower secondary classes in the municipality, but 22 students attended lower secondary school in a neighboring municipality.
 There were no upper Secondary classes or vocational classes, but there was one upper Secondary student and 6 upper Secondary vocational students who attended classes in another municipality.
 The municipality had no non-university Tertiary classes. who attended classes in another municipality.

 As of 2000, there were 21 students in Nuvilly who came from another municipality, while 35 residents attended schools outside the municipality.

+The pupils are geographically distributed among the localities of Aumont (two classes of 1H et 2H in 2023-2024), Nuvilly (three classes of 3H and 4H) et Les Montets (five classes from 5H to 8H).